 Graduate Program Details

-Want to know more about our graduate program?
-Here are answers to some questions commonly asked by prospective graduate students.
-Please refer to the current UCI Catalogue for complete program details and admission requirements.
+Want to learn more about our graduate program?
+Here are answers to some frequently asked questions from prospective students.
+For complete program details and admission requirements, please refer to the current UCI Catalogue.

 Q: What are the required courses?